I could have used this when I was in school!

 My background

 After changing my major three times, I finally earned a bachelor’s degree in Economics from California State University, Long Beach.
-Soon after, I decided to become a “digital nomad” and spent 8 years living in 6 countries in Asia.
+Soon after, I decided to become a “digital nomad” and spent several years living in six countries in Asia.
 I spent much of that time as an English tutor.
 Over the years, I developed my own style of “coaching and tutoring” as I helped my students gather a great set of tools that they could use to hone their skills in between our lessons.

 Screens & Video Games